-New this year: As of July 1, 2020, all license, permit and application fees have increased for nonresident hunters.
-You can see the new nonresident fees on page 6.
+Reminder: All license, permit and application fees increased for nonresident hunters on July 1, 2020.
+You can see the fees on page 6.

 Don't forget: You may also apply for greater sage-grouse, sandhill crane and sharptailed grouse permits when you apply for a swan permit.
-For details on applying for grouse and crane permits, see pages 10-13 of the 2020-21 Utah Upland Game and Turkey Guidebook.
+For details on applying for grouse and crane permits, see pages 11-13 of the 2021-22 Utah Upland Game and Turkey Guidebook.